 How accurate is the analysis?
 Since in any nontrivial program there is often no way, short of detailed simulation, to ascertain why individual instructions stalled, we cannot validate our analysis directly by comparing its results with some "correct" answer.
-Instead, we evaluate it indirectly by comparing the number of stall cycles it attributes to a given cause with the corresponding sample count from event sampling, which serves as an alternative measure of the performance impact of the same cause5.
+Instead, we evaluate it indirectly by comparing the number of stall cycles it attributes to a given cause with the corresponding sample count from event sampling, which serves as an alternative measure of the performance impact of the same cause.
 Though not a direct quantitative metric of accuracy, a strong correlation would suggest that we are usefully identifying culprits.
-Again, we illustrate this with I-cache misses.
+(Since events can have vastly different costs, even exact event counts may not produce numbers of stall cycles accurate enough for a direct comparison.
+For example, an I-cache miss can cost from a few to a hundred cycles, depending on which level of the memory hierarchy actually has the instruction.)
+Again, we illustrate this validation approach with I-cache misses.